Christian Dyer

 Christian Dyer (born 26 December 1997) is an American former professional rugby union player, who played for the Rugby Football Club Los Angeles and Houston SaberCats of Major League Rugby (MLR) and the United States national team.
 His preferred position is centre, wing or fullback.

 Professional career

 Dyer signed for Major League Rugby side Houston SaberCats for the 2022 Major League Rugby season.

 Dyer debuted for United States against England during the 2021 July rugby union tests.
-He announced his retirement from professional rugby in July of 2025 via his instagram account.
+He announced his retirement from professional rugby in July 2025 via his instagram account.